pingvinen/localdocs/src/web/LocalDocsDocumentation/introduction.md

 Hello and welcome to the wonderfull world of LocalDocs.

 LocalDocs is a small specialized webplatform built to serve as a platform for in-house documentation created by software-teams.
-The basic concept is simple; let the documentation live within the code repositories as markdown files and use your browser to read it.
+The basic concept is simple; let the documentation live within the code repositories as [Markdown](http://daringfireball.net/projects/markdown/) files and use your browser to read it.